FAQs

 What type of ketamine services do you offer?

-We offer Intramuscular (IM) ketamine treatments in the office and oral ketamine treatments for home use.
-We are also exploring subcutaneous home use for patients local to the office.
+We offer Intramuscular (IM) and intravenous (IV) ketamine treatments in the office and oral ketamine treatments for home use.
+We are also exploring subcutaneous home use for patients.

 -